uranus4ever/Advanced-Lane-Detection/README.md

 #### 2. **Color Transformation**

 This part is the key to the lane detection.
 Inspired by Udacity cource and [Justin Heaton](https://github.com/JustinHeaton/Advanced-Lane-Finding), I tried RGB, HLS, LUV and LAB color space, in addition, gradient and magnitude, and their combination.
-As you can see from the following comparison, RGB filter is very sensitive to the threshold and could not lanes from lightful environment.
-S channel and gradient combination could split lines on the road, but many disturbance also left.
+As you can see from the following comparison, RGB filter is very sensitive to the threshold and could not split lanes from lightful environment.
+S channel and gradient combination could split lines on the road, but too much disturbance also left.

 Finally I found color space transformation method as last figure shows.
 B channel from LAB space did a fairly good job to identify yellow lanes while L channel from LUV space could detect white lanes.